 Once a maker of all sorts of “homages”, Christopher Ward puts a lot of effort into becoming a serious brand.
 This new, dressy Chr.
 Ward C9 Moonphase is a step in the right direction for the relatively young watchmaker.

 Taking a perfectly stock ETA mechanism and expanding its functionality may sound like a simple task, but it is not that simple for an average independent brand.
-Or, at least, anecdotal evidence clearly shows us that an overwhelming majority of independents (and majors alike) prefers to simply buy an add-on module to streamline the process of making a new watch.
+Or, at least, anecdotal evidence clearly shows us that an overwhelming majority of independents (and majors alike) prefer to simply buy an add-on module to streamline the process of making a new watch.

 Case & Strap

 While, being just 40 millimeters in diameter, the C9 Moonphase is not large -at least, by today’s standards for dressier timekeepers- it is the base ETA 2836-2 caliber that is a bit too small making the watch look somewhat oversized when you look at it from the back.
 The extra-thick rim of the transparent case-back cover, too, takes a part of the blame here: like a well-designed sports car’s body, it probably needed a “power” line circling around it to make the rim look as thin as the front bezel.

 Still, you don’t show your timekeeper’s back too often, so this is not really a problem, just a minor annoyance.

 In other regards, the case looks great with its curved lugs allowing for a perfect fit for most wrist types and the oversized crown giving you that extra grip when it is time to correct, um, time.
 As usual, I can’t help but praise Chr.
-Ward’s designer for choosing a relatively short crown that allows for a more comfortable fit for those who prefers to wear their watches on loosely set straps or bracelets with the watch hanging lower on their wrists.
+Ward’s designer for choosing a relatively short crown that allows for a more comfortable fit for those who prefer to wear their watches on loosely set straps or bracelets with the watch hanging lower on their wrists.